stmilne/icds_docs/docs/05_UsingSoftware.md

 custom software installations and the module files for the custom software installations should be stored together in a common location.
 This module location can be added to the `$MODULEPATH` environment variable so users can access the software modules just as they would for the central software stack.
+The [LMod](https://lmod.readthedocs.io/en/latest/) documentation contains more detailed information on creating custom software modules.

 ### Anaconda